Srishti168/QuizMystique/README.md

 4. Push your branch to your fork on GitHub.
 5. Create a pull request to the original repository, explaining your changes.

-# License
-This project is licensed under the MIT License.
-Please refer to the LICENSE file for more information.